Techniques We Utilize That Set Us Apart From The Rest

 Functional Evaluation and Rehabilitation

-New patients are evaluated using movement screens and balance testing, as well as other movement tests to determine the tailored, activity/sport-specific rehabilitation program that will be built to suit their needs.
+Patients in Phase II and III of care are evaluated using movement screens and balance testing, as well as other movement tests to determine the tailored, activity/sport-specific rehabilitation program that will be built to suit their needs.

 In even the greatest athletes, there is typically some measure of a loss of the neurological ability of the muscular system to properly stabilize the body in all planes of motion, which results in incomplete healing, higher frequency of re-injury, and lack of return performance.
 Our sensorimotor training restores this system over time and ensures peak performance.